Infineon/mtb-example-wifi-tcp-server/README.md

     DEFAULT_IP   = '192.168.18.10'
     ```

 7. From the project directory, open a command shell and run the Python TCP client (*tcp_client.py*).
-Note that the script will not run in the *modus-shell*.
 In the command shell opened in the project directory, type in the following command:

     ```
       python tcp_client.py